-As part of the data the Trust is required to capture from formal complaints, we record the professional group involved.
-Again, data is now reported per subject, rather than as whole complaints.
-Chart 5d shows the number of subjects raised in complaints, by staff groups.
+As part of the data the Trust is required to capture from formal complaints, we record the staff group involved.
+Unlike previous reports, this data has been reviewed in line with the number of individual subjects raised in each complaint, therefore offering a more detailed picture.
+Chart 5f shows the number of subjects raised in complaints, by staff groups.

-d) Complaints by staff group
+f) Complaints by staff group

-This clearly illustrates that the majority of complaints received 2017-18 related to medical professionals (doctors of all grades and specialties).
+This clearly illustrates that the majority of complaints received in 2018-19 related to doctors.
+Looking at these in more detail, complaints about doctors (of all grades and specialties) is broken down in the following graph (5g).